SIA among 5 airlines told to compensate passengers for delays

 Under European Union (EU) law, airlines may have to provide compensation if passengers arrive at their destinations late.
 These rules, however, only apply to certain flights to, from or within the EU and only if the airline was at fault, such as if it was through poor aircraft maintenance or flight crew being available, the UK CAA website said.

-Compensation range from short-haul to long-haul, and figures range from 250 euros (S$372.70) for delays of more than three hours for short-haul flights to 600 euros for delays of more than four hours for long-haul flights, it added.
+Compensation ranges from 250 euros (S$372.70) for delays of more than three hours for short-haul flights to 600 euros for delays of more than four hours for long-haul flights, it added.

 Mr Richard Moriarty, director of Consumers and Markets at the CAA, said: "Airlines' first responsibility should be looking after their passengers, not finding ways in which they can prevent passengers upholding their rights.